EmilianoRivasMX/react-movies-webapp/README.md

 # React Movies App 🍿

 Nothing to watch?
-Maybe you find something interesting on my movies app. 🎬 I made this project to practice the basics of react.
+Maybe you find something interesting on my movies app. 🎬

-You can see the demo on
+I made this project to practice the basics of react.

 This project was built using the following technologies:
 * React